-The Company also recently completed new 3D geological modelling of the Kendell Prospect, one of six target areas tested in a 2022 diamond drilling program that included Hillside, 97 West, Northbrush, Osprey, White Out, and Wolf Pond along a ~15-kilometre prospective trend.
-In total, Canstar and previous operators drilled 6,471 metres in 51 holes.
+The Company also recently completed new 3D geological modelling of four target areas, including the Kendell Prospect, one of six target areas tested in a 2022 diamond drilling program that included diamond drilling on the Hillside, 97 West, Northbrush, Osprey, White Out, and Wolf Pond targets along a ~15-kilometre prospective trend.
+In total, Canstar and previous operators drilled 23,378 metres in 262 holes (including 15,137 metres in 152 holes drilled by Canstar).